smhillin/kafka_essentials/console_producer_consumer.md

 Your consumer should be blank as we did not pass --from-beginning flag to consumer

-Type some text in your consumer.
+Type some text in your producer.

+    kafka, please help me to decouple from all these services

+Check your consumer.
+What is the result?

-    close your consumer
+Close your consumer

+    ctrl-z

 ### Create another topic